QuarterTurn

 1. Geometry

 The conductor consists in a rectangular cross section torus which is somehow "cut" to allow for applying electrical potential.
-The conductor is cooled with a force flow along its cylindrical faces.+ In 2D, the geometry is as follow: geometry
+The conductor is cooled with a force flow along its cylindrical faces.+

 In 3D, this is the same geometry, but extruded along the z axis.